 So, how do you heal your gut lining?
 Zenhausern prefers herbal supplements such as slippery elm, Aloe vera, L-glutamine, marshmallow root, and Quercetin, as these botanicals and nutrients have components that directly influence the gut lining and help restore a healthy gut.
 “Instead of taking all of these supplements separately, I love using GI-Revive by Designs for Health,” she notes.

 Step 4: Fuel Good Bacteria

-“Good bacteria is the bacteria that normally makes up your gut flora,” she explains.
+“Good bacteria is the bacteria that normally make up your gut flora,” she explains.
 “There are more bacteria in your gut than cells in your entire body.
 In fact, there are roughly 100 trillion microbes in and around your body [and] only about 37 trillion human cells — that’s why I often say you are more microbe than you are human!
-That said, not all the bacteria in your gut is considered good, which is why Zenhausern says to focus on fueling good bacteria for a healthier gut.
+That said, not all the bacteria in your gut are considered good, which is why Zenhausern says to focus on fueling good bacteria for a healthier gut.

 One of the easiest (read: most affordable) ways to promote good gut bacteria is through your diet.
 “Eat fermented foods every day,” suggests Zenhausern.
 “Fermented foods [such as kimchi and sauerkraut] contain prebiotics that helps support your good bacteria.”

 Step 5: Reduce Sugar and Other Inflammatory Foods

 Sugar is considered an inflammatory food, but that is not the only way it can wreak havoc on your gut.
 “Aside from [the] fructose found in fruit, sugar can feed pathogenic organisms in your gut,” explains Zenhausern.
 “Pathogens are bacteria, viruses, or other microorganisms that can cause diseases,” she adds.